How to Host a Webinar

 Can I specify the date of my webinar?

-You may request a specific date and we will do our best to accommodate your request.
-Keep in mind that most webinars are held on Wednesday or Thursday.
-From 11:00 AM-12:00 PM EST, with a dry run scheduled the Monday or Tuesday prior.
+You may request a specific date, and we will do our best to accommodate your request.
+Keep in mind that most webinars are held on Thursday, from 11:00 AM-12:00 PM Eastern Time, with a dry run scheduled the Tuesday prior.
 If there is already a webinar scheduled at the same time as your request, we will suggest an alternate date.
 We also encourage webinars directed at a global audience and will accommodate webinars designed for other time zones with adequate notice.

 How long do webinars usually last?